• Menu

 friends clinking glasses on a vancouver food tourGo on Vancouver Food Tours

-For me, there’s no better way to discover a city than to eat up its local delicacies with a guide who also feeds you a bit of history.
+For me, there’s no better way to discover a city than to eat up its local delicacies.

-Among our list of the best Vancouver food tours, you’ll find the following:
+Among my list of the best Vancouver food tours, you’ll find the following:

-Along the way, you’ll get to try signature eats like Canada’s national dish, poutine, local smoked salmon, gourmet food from top restaurants, and local beers and wines.
+Along the way, you may even get to try signature eats like Canada’s national dish: poutine.

 entrance sign to granville island in vancouver bc canadaVisit Granville Island